Trott/s4-angular-phonegap-crash/README.md

 6. Wait a few seconds and the app will exit.

 On everything else I've tested, it loads the color list content, which is the expected behavior.

-## Notes

-* If I remove any asynchronous code in the Angular controller (in the case of this sample code, the `$timeout` stuff, but in the case of my actual app, XHR calls), then the app works.